Consumer Medicine Information

 in very young children (aged 1 month to less than 4 years): lethargy, decreased appetite, irritability, vomiting, rapid uncontrollable

-movements of the eyes, tremor, clumsiness and lack of coordination
+movements of the eyes, tremor, clumsiness, painful and swollen joints, and lack of coordination

 The above side effects are usually mild.
 They tend to happen at the start of treatment and usually lessen after a while.